Qwer-TeX/minibox/README.md

   Maybe I'll introduce arguments that are most widely used in programs respectivly.

   Also see TOOLBOX-INTRO to learn more about the tools philosophy.

+  It can be used for many embedded devices, like for example, cheap routers, cheap modems which have a NVM, eMMC smaller than the size of 1.2MB, 720K, or 200K that are cheap to manufacture though there is no warranty like in busybox, and toybox, but a guarantee that you can modify and distribute edited sources to fit your own needs, it one of the reasons I made the code to this project novice understandable ;).